 In an effort to understand existing parcel conditions, lot sizes, floor area ratios, building coverage and lot coverage were analyzed as part of the July 2016 Reexamination.
-Currently, a pending ordinance proposes a number of revisions to the OR-4 District to implement the recommendations of the July 2016 Reexamination.
-Proposed changes to the OR-4 District include increasing the floor to area ratio to 35% and increasing the maximum lot coverage to 50%.
+A recently adopted ordinance provides a number of revisions to the OR-4 District to implement the recommendations of the July 2016 Reexamination.
+Changes to the OR-4 District include increasing the floor to area ratio to 35% and increasing the maximum lot coverage to 50%.